r-preston/whetstone-rust/doc/layout.md

 ## Labels

 Must be unique
-Custom bindings can be passed to Parser::new
+Custom bindings can be passed to new

 ```json
 [